 Customise your first aid kit to suit your cat.
 When administering medications or antiseptics to cats, always make sure they are safe to use.
-Many products are toxic to cats, that includes common over the counter painkillers and phenolic antiseptic products which turn white when water is added, such as Dettol.
+Many products are toxic to cats, that includes over the counter painkillers and phenolic antiseptic products which turn white when water is added, such as Dettol.
 Iodine (Betadine) and Chlorhexidine are safe antiseptics for cats.
 Also, include a tick remover in your first aid kit and the phone numbers of your veterinarian and an emergency clinic (if your veterinarian doesn’t offer a 24/7 service).

-You may or may not wish to groom your cat if it is shorthaired, it is entirely up to you.
+You may or may not wish to groom your cat if it is shorthaired; it is entirely up to you.
 Many cats do enjoy the attention and time spent with their carer.
 A brush and a comb are a must for longhaired breeds who require daily grooming.

 Nail clippers for trimming claws, I use regular nail clippers for humans, but if you prefer, you can buy nail clippers for cats and dogs.
-Many of these involve putting the nail into a hole like guillotine which can help reduce the chances of cutting too much nail off, which will result in bleeding, and pain.
+Many of these involve putting the nail into a hole like a guillotine which can help reduce the chances of cutting too much nail off, which will result in bleeding, and pain.
 Personally, when trimming, I aim to remove a conservative 2 mm from the nail and have never had problems.

 Pet health insurance

-Is there an excess?
+- Is there an excess?

-How much will they cover you per claim?
+- How much will they cover you per claim?

-How much do they cover per year?
+- How much do they cover per year?

-Do they insure senior cats?
+- Do they insure senior cats?

-Do they cover pre-existing conditions?
+- Do they cover pre-existing conditions?

-Is there a waiting period?
+- Is there a waiting period?

-Does the insurance cover prescriptions?
+- Does insurance cover prescriptions?

-Does it include annual health checks?
+- Does it include annual health checks?

-Items not included?
+- Items not included?

 Outdoor cats should wear a GPS tracker.